Best laptop deals at Gitex Shopper: From Dh1,099 entry-level models to Dh25,000 souped-up monsters

 Dubai: Our hunt for the best laptop deals started in earnest at Gitex Shopper 2019 on Tuesday, as the five-day electronics retail extravaganza kicked off.

-And did find some price slashers: The traditional electronics retailers are feeling generous.
+And we did find some price slashers: Traditional electronics retailers are feeling generous.

 Besides the good amount of discounts on the units, a number of freebies had been thrown in, too.

-We zeroed in on the established brands.
+We zeroed in on established brands.
 This list is in no way exhaustive, though.
-It’s best to visit the event yourself, if you can (we strongly advise that you use the Dubai Metro, get off at DWTC station).
+It’s best to visit the event yourself, if you can (we strongly advise that if you use the Dubai Metro to get there, get off at DWTC station).

 1. Souped-up